Privacy Policy

 Personal data we may collect

-We will obtain personal data about you (including your name, address, date of birth, contact information, interests, payment details, financial information and opinions) and those whose personal data you have with express authority disclosed to us (‘others’) whenever you complete an online or paper form, make a telephone enquiry with us, or visit our showroom to receive our services.
-If you submit an online enquiry you will be required to agree to the terms of this Policy which include permitting us to contact you for the purposes of the finance related enquiry via the contact means of which you provide us with the details of.
+We will obtain personal data about you (including your name, address, date of birth, contact information, interests, payment details, and financial information) and those whose personal data you have with express authority disclosed to us (‘others’) whenever you complete an online or paper form, make a telephone enquiry with us, or visit our office to receive our services.
+If you submit an online enquiry, you will be required to agree to the terms of this Policy which include permitting us to contact you for the purposes of the finance related enquiry via the contact means of which you provide us with the details of.
 I.e. email address, telephone number, etc.

 For example, we will obtain personal data when you (e.g. contact us for any reason, or purchase services).
 In certain circumstances, we may hold sensitive personal data if you provide us with such information if you feel that it is relevant for the purpose of your enquiry, but we will not ask for such information.
 Any sensitive personal data obtained and recorded will only be done so with your explicit consent.